The Real Reason You Need to Microwave Popcorn “This Side Up”

 A study was performed on various microwavable foods containing susceptors to try to ascertain how many chemicals they came in contact with went into the food.
 Among others, benzene (a known carcinogen) was found in small amounts in three of the foods that were tested.
 The study did note that more-recent susceptor products appeared to have been reformulated to remove even those trace amounts.

-The more you know!
-With this information, you can choose what you’re comfortable eating.
-Maybe a daily bag of microwave popcorn isn’t a smart idea (on many levels), but you can always go for this easy stovetop method.
-In any case, you can rest easy knowing that the bag won’t explode in the microwave if you put it in upside down.
+In any case, you can rest easy knowing that the popcorn bag won’t explode in the microwave if you put it in upside down.